rails/rails/guides/source/active_model_basics.md

 ### Attribute Assignment

-Attribute Assignment allows you to set an object's attributes by passing in a hash of attributes with keys matching the attribute names.
+`ActiveModel::AttributeAssignment` allows you to set an object's attributes by passing in a hash of attributes with keys matching the attribute names.
 This is useful when you want to set multiple attributes at once.

 Consider the following class: